 Use of Estimates

-The preparation of financial statements in conformity with GAAP requires the Plan's management to make estimates that affect the amounts reported in the financial statements and accompanying notes.
+The preparation of financial statements in conformity with GAAP requires Plan management to make estimates that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates.

 Investment Valuation and Income Recognition